saturn597/RPN/README.md

 `tuck`: x1 x2 -- x2 x1 x2

-All of these words are based on similar words in Gforth.

 Comparisons and conditionals
 =====================
 RPN represents false with 0 and true with -1, similarly to Gforth.
-(In fact, any non-zero number in RPN is true).
+In fact, RPN will take any non-zero number to be true.

-Further, RPN recognizes comparison operators <, >, and =.
-These pop the top two items from the stack, apply the comparison, and push the result (-1 or 0) to the top of the stack.
+Further, RPN recognizes the comparison operators <, >, and =.
+These pop the top two items from the stack, make the comparison, and push the result to the top of the stack.
+The result will be either -1 or 0 depending on whether the comparison is true or false.

 `Ready> 1 2 < .`